 Once orders start rolling in, don’t forget to ask for feedback from happy customers.
 Remember, positive reviews help your listings’ visibility and this increases your eBay sales.

-xSellco Feedback helps increase your seller rating by sending smart, selective feedback requests that improve your brand reputation and grow your business.
+Feedback by eDesk helps increase your seller rating by sending smart, selective feedback requests that improve your brand reputation and grow your business.
 You can tailor your strategy to target orders by SKU, product type, on-time delivery, destination and more.

 There is a lot of hype surrounding eBay dropshipping, but if you put the effort in, it can be a highly profitable business model.
 There are many factors at play, but sales volume is the key to profit and great service is the key to sales.